Peter Ekkart: Danny Wuyts

 From 1996 to 1998, Ekkart worked together with Danny Wuyts (artist name Bodane).
 This versatile artist had all the capacities to make a good balance between cost and quality.
 Ekkart and Wuyts worked together to find the perfect songs, brought in top musicians to play the lead instruments, using Danny's wide voice range for the lead and backing vocals for all the songs, and recorded their first CD.
 In search of a music distributor, Ekkart found that the company Dancelife was looking for new talent, and was interested in selling a CD especially made for ballroom dancing schools.
-The CD was an instant hit with the Belgium and Dutch dancing public, and soon also in the international field of dancing.
+The CD was an instant hit with the Belgian and Dutch dancing public, and soon also in the international field of dancing.
 Following this success, three CDs in total were made, the first and second in cooperation with Peter Ekkart, and the third produced only by Danny Wuyts.
 Today, the music from the albums is still used in major dance competitions worldwide.

 After the sell-out of the three CDs, Dancelife put the catalogue on iTunes, where the music is still bought today.